bvata/Dominoe/README.md

 - Status: Computer is about to make a move.
 Press Enter to continue...

-Example 2 : When you want to enter a piece on the left side of the snake
+Example 2 :  When you want to enter a piece on the left side of the snake, you need to input a negative nr, like -<index of the piece in the hand>,(index of the piece 1 which is in this case is 1:[4, 4] as explained in the "Description".)
 ======================================================================
 - Stock pieces:  14
 - Computer pieces:  6